bekhzod-olimov/Object-Classification-and-Classifier-Analysis/README.md

 ### Run classficatio demo

 After completing train process choose a model checkpoint with the best accuracy and do inference using random images from the Internet by running the following script.
+There are several sample images in sample_ims folder of this repo.

 ```python
 streamlit run demo.py --checkpoint_path 'path/to/checkpoint'